 BTX injections in the midface should only be attempted by an experienced clinician.
 This is to avoid limiting facial expression in particularly smiling.
 With the discovery of hyaluronic acid based dermal filler, restoration of volume and wrinkle softening can easily be achieved in the midface to achieve the desired result, in a much better and safer way.
 Combination therapy is the new way of rejuvenation.

-Recently, a new method of administering the Botulinum toxin has emerged to subtly enhance faces while maintaining facial expressions.
+Recently, a new method of administering the Botox has emerged to subtly enhance faces while maintaining facial expressions.
 Named ‘Babytox’ or ‘Boytox’, it is a quick procedure involving very small amounts of the Botulinum toxin injected over a larger area, some superficially.
 It is a very popular procedure that is embraced by people as young as early 20s to combat the formation of wrinkles.
 It refreshes the appearance without limiting any facial expression.
 It is therefore particularly popular for actors and actresses.

 The concentration of Botox injected in patients is around 0.75 ng per 100 units, or roughly 1/5 of the estimated lethal dose in humans.